 What is Product Management?

 Product management is all about communication and details.
-The product manager’s role is to research and plan out a successful product roadmap that will meet the customer’s needs as well as the company’s.
+The product manager’s role is to research and plan out a successful roadmap that will meet the customer’s needs as well as the company’s.
 That includes everything from defining specifications to resource allocation.
 In this capacity, it’s their responsibility to make sure that a project meets the project timeline and budget.

 These managers have an understanding of the entire software development process, from beginning to end.
 They know what it takes to bring products into development and ensure they’re meeting quality standards and aligning business goals.